ComputationalRadiationPhysics/picongpu/docs/source/prgpatterns/lockstep.rst

      :end-before: doc-include-end: lockstep generic kernel buffer selected domain size
      :dedent:

-Sometimes it is not possible to write a generic the kernel and a hard coded block domain size is required to fulfill stencil condition or other requirements.
+Sometimes it is not possible to write a generic kernel and a hard coded block domain size is required to fulfill stencil condition or other requirements.
-In this case it is possible to use in on device ``pmacc::lockstep::makeForEach<hardCodedBlockDomSize>(wroker)``.
+In this case it is possible to use on device ``pmacc::lockstep::makeForEach<hardCodedBlockDomSize>(worker)``.
 The problem is that the user needs to know this hard coded requirement during the kernel call else it could be the kernel is running slow.
-To many worker threads are idling during the execution because the selected block domain during the kernel call is larger than the required block domain within the kernel.
+It is possible that too many worker threads are idling during the execution because the selected block domain during the kernel call is larger than the required block domain within the kernel.
 By defining the member variable ``blockDomSize`` and not providing the block domain size during the kernel configuration the kernel will be executed automatically with the block domain size specialized by the kernel.
 Overwriting the block domain size during the kernel execution is triggering a static assertion during compiling.